deepbsd/deepbsd.github.io/_posts/2019-08-12-Find_Cheat_Sheet.markdown

 ```
 find . -user 'joe' -type f
 ```
 it is implicit that you want only files owned by joe.
 You don't need a `-a` here.
-But, let's say you wanted to see all files owned by 'joe' that were modified than 90 days but not more than 100 days ago, or only those files that were modified within the last 4 days?
+But, let's say you wanted to see all files owned by
+'joe' that were modified more than 90 days ago but not more than 100 days ago, or only those files that were modified within the last 4 days?
 As the logic becomes a little more complex, the '(' and ')' can come to the rescue:
 ```
 find / -user 'joe' '(' -mtime +90 -a ! -mtime +100 ')' -o '(' -mtime -4 ')'
 ```